afsukool/RSync-Ubuntu-Windows-backup/readme.md

-# Windows XP to Ubuntu Backup Project Using rsync
+# Windows to Ubuntu Backup Project Using rsync

-This project details how to set up a regular backup of a Windows XP machine to an Ubuntu server using `rsync`.
+This project details how to set up a regular backup of a Windows machine to an Ubuntu server using `rsync`.
 The following instructions provide a step-by-step guide to configuring both the Ubuntu server and the Windows client.

 ## Getting Started